dfilion/gannotate/README.md

 and/or password were incorrect.

-## Grafana
+## Configuring Grafana

 Grafana cannot display InfluxDB tags in annotations.
 Instead it looks for tags in a dedicated field in a comma separated format.
-This is why `gannotate` puts the annotation tags in a dedicated field.
+This is why `gannotate` has separate options for InfluxDB tags and annotation tags.

 The following example is a query to retrieve all the annotations from InfluxDB.